 - serves an enforcement notice on other land you have an interest in

 How to appeal

-There is no cost for submitting an appeal, but you will be responsible for your own expenses.
+There's no cost for submitting an appeal, but you'll be responsible for your own expenses.

 The appeals process

 The appeals process has a strict timetable with deadlines for each stage.
+Make sure everything's sent on time.
 If you send information after the deadline, it may be sent back to you and may not be considered.

-If the reporter considers that a decision can be made on the basis of this information and no site inspection is required then he/she will aim to issue this decision within 8 weeks of receipt of the appeal.
+If the reporter considers that a decision can be made on the basis of this information and no site inspection is required then they'll aim to issue this decision within 8 weeks of receipt of the appeal.